Sam Ojebode

 Samuel Ojebode (14 July 1944 – 4 July 2012) was a Nigerian footballer.

 Career

 Ojebode played for Shooting Stars, where he won the 1976 African Cup Winners' Cup; he also captained the Nigerian national side in three matches at the 1976 African Cup of Nations.
 He appeared in four FIFA World Cup qualifying matches.

+He died on 4 July 2012 from lung cancer.